michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 44. approached him from behind, and touched the border of his garment, and immediately stood the flowing of her blood.

 45. And Jeshu said, Who touched me?
-And when all denied, Shemun Kipha and those with him said, Raban,Our Master. the crowd straiteneth and presseth thee, and sayest thou, Who touched me?
+And when all denied, Shemun Kipha and those with him said, Raban,

 46. But he said, Some one hath touched me, for I know that power hath gone forth from me.

 47. And she, the woman, when she saw that she was not hid, came trembling and fell (and) worshipped him.
-And she told before all the peopleIn the eye of all the people. for what cause she had touched him, and how at once she had been healed.
+And she told before all the people

-48. But he, Jeshu, said to her, Be comforted,Be of heart. my daughter: thy faith hath saved thee, go in peace.
+48. But he, Jeshu, said to her, Be comforted,

-49. And while he was speaking, there came a man from theRab-kenushtha. chief of the synagogue and said to him, Thy daughter is dead, weary not the Malphona.
+49. And while he was speaking, there came a man from the

 50. But Jeshu heard, and said to the father of the damsel, Fear not, only believe, and she lives!